Competition keeps increasing and innovation has become the « new battle ground1» for businesses.

 Competition is increasingly fierce and the volume of new products constantly increasing.
 To remain competitive, businesses have to intensify their efforts and ramp up their innovation capabilities: 61% of businesses4 have added smart products to their catalogs.

 PLM (Product Lifecyle Management) solutions improve the overall efficiency of product development, boosting your responsiveness and reducing the time to market of products by up to 30%5.
-PLM solutions are helping to improve the « right time to market6 » by facilitating the time to market of the right product at the « right time ».
+PLM solutions are helping to improve the « right time to market » by facilitating the time to market of the right product6 at the « right time ».

 PIM, definition and advantage